Global treatment facilities to combat the stink bug threat

 “We have enough capacity to cater for demand from customers at Zeebrugge for stink bug treatment services,” explains Berikishvili.

-European terminals busy with bug threat
+Other European ports equipped to deal with stink bug threat

 Battling stink bugs in Baltimore